GWartelle/SocioPedia/README.md

 As you can see, the `register` and `createPost` controllers are both getting the image URL with `req.file.location`, which is then stored in the database.

-But aside from storing uploaded images in this S3 bucket, I also implemented the possibility to delete them if the user deletes his/her account.
+But aside from storing uploaded images in this S3 bucket, I also had to implement how to delete them from the bucket if the user deletes his/her account.

 ```js
 const s3 = new S3Client({